-Oral supplementation of bile supplements can abnormally elevate the concentration of chenodeoxycholic acid in the intestine.
+Oral supplementation of bile supplements abnormally elevates the concentration of chenodeoxycholic acid in the intestine.
 This abnormal level of chenodeoxycholic acid has been shown to cause diarrhea (R).

-2) Bile Supplements Can Cause Inflammation of the Intestine
+2) Bile Supplements Cause Inflammation of the Intestine

 Excessive use of bile supplements may lead to inflammation of the large intestine.

 Research on mice has shown that deoxycholate supplementation is strongly associated with intestinal inflammation.
-In these mice, the intake of deoxycholate caused damage of the colon (large intestine) and developed its inflammation.
+In these mice, the intake of deoxycholate caused damage of the colon (large intestine) and caused inflammation.

 This inflammation was characterized by angiogenesis (formation of new blood vessels), nitrosative stress (nitrogen stress that causes cell damage), and DNA/RNA damage.

-Furthermore, these mice were also exhibiting abnormal expression of genes linked to various important functions of the cell (R).
+Furthermore, these mice were also exhibiting abnormal production of genes linked to various important functions of the cell (R).

-3) Bile Supplements Can Cause Inflammation of the Skin
+3) Bile Supplements Cause Inflammation of the Skin

 Exposure to bile supplements may cause skin inflammation.

-Bile salt supplements contain digestive enzymes known as proteolytic and lipolytic enzymes, which are implicated in the breakdown of complex proteins and lipids.
+Bile salt supplements contain digestive enzymes known as proteolytic and fat-digesting enzymes, which are implicated in the breakdown of complex proteins and fats.

-In one study performed on human, the irritant potential in fecal concentration of these enzymes were investigated.
-It was found that prolonged exposure to these digestive enzymes cause skin erythema (redness of the skin) (R).
+In one study performed on humans, the irritant potential in fecal concentration of these enzymes were investigated.
+It was found that prolonged exposure to these digestive enzymes causes skin erythema (redness of the skin) (R).

-Exposure to bile salt supplements can also cause severe itching of the skin, a condition called pruritus.
+Exposure to bile salt supplements also cause severe itching of the skin, a condition called pruritus.

-In a clinical trial conducted on normal people (both men and women) revealed that direct exposure to bile salts, especially the conjugated form of bile salts, caused blisters on the skin (R).
+A clinical trial conducted on normal people (both men and women) revealed that direct exposure to bile salts, especially the conjugated form, caused blisters on the skin (R).